hariszaf/microbetag/docs/input.md

 ```bash
 docker run --rm -v ./test/:/media -e USER_ID=$HOST_USER_ID  -e HOST_GID=$HOST_GROUP_ID   hariszaf/prep_microbetag
 ```

+in this case it is the `./test/` local directory you mount in the `/media` folder on the container.

 If you would like to initiate an interactive container you may run: